-God gave the Holy Spirit to His Church on the Day of Pentecost, but few understand the meaning of this Holy Day.
-God’s Holy Spirit is vital for true Christian living, but many are unaware of what it is, what Pentecost is, and what it means to Christians today!
+God gave the Holy Spirit to His Church on the Day of Pentecost, but few now understand the meaning of this Holy Day.
+God’s Holy Spirit is vital for true Christian living, but many are unaware of what it is, what Pentecost is, and what these things mean to Christians today!

 Do you feel the Spirit of God moving in your life?
 Can you be filled with the same Spirit of Pentecost as Christ’s first disciples?
 Yes, you can!

-The 50 days following Christ’s crucifixion and resurrection had been an unforgettable time for His disciples.
-Their Teacher had come back from the dead after a brutal execution, and had taught them for 40 days.
-More than 500 at one time had seen Him (1 Corinthians 15:6).
-The disciples ate with Him, talked with Him and even touched the wounds where His body had been pierced.
+The 50 days following Jesus Christ’s crucifixion and resurrection had been an unforgettable time for His disciples.
+Their Teacher had come back from the dead after a brutal execution and had taught them for 40 days.
+More than 500 people at one time had seen Him (1 Corinthians 15:6).
+The disciples ate with Him, talked with Him, and even touched the wounds where His body had been pierced.

 What event was the risen Christ speaking of?
-What was this ‘promise’ to come?
-Most Bible students know the basic story, but many are not fully aware of the profound impact this momentous 50th day would have on the Church of God from that point forward.
-It was the day of Pentecost—the day of miracles—the day the New Testament Church began!
+What was this “promise” to come?
+Most Bible students know the basic story, but many are not fully aware of the profound impact this momentous fiftieth day would have on the Church of God from that point forward.
+It was the day of Pentecost—the day of miracles, on which the New Testament Church began!

 The beginning of the New Testament Church was characterized by astonishing sights and sounds.
 It was an awesome display of divine power, reminiscent of the awesome sights God had shown on the day He gave Moses the law on Mount Sinai (Hebrews 12:18–21).
 In fact, according to Jewish tradition, the law of God at Mount Sinai was given on the Day of Pentecost many centuries earlier!